chas-academy/u09-react-weather-app/README.md

 ## TO DO
 - Start with API Call.
 - Convert to Celcius or Fahrenheit depending on state.
-- Figure out Geolocation.
+- Figure out Geolocation (Viktor).

 ## Components
-- Header
+- Header (Fahrenheit or Celcius)
 - Current weather
 - Forecast